Othram: Evelyn Colon AKA "Beth Doe"

-In 2017, investigators accused convicted murderer Howard Neal, who had been living in Ludlow at the time, of their deaths.
-Eventually Neal confessed to the murders, but claimed he didn't know who the pair was.

-Othram was later contacted by the San Bernardino County Sheriff's Department and Barbara Rae-Venter to create a usable DNA profile to help identify the pair.
-In December 2020, the pair was identified as Pamela Dianne Duffy and William "Digger" Everette Lane, with an announcement being made in April 2021.

 Janet Lucas AKA "Christy Crystal Creek"

-On September 9, 1985, the skeleton of a young woman, nicknamed "Christy Crystal Creek," was found with two .32 caliber bullets in her skull.
+On September 9, 1985, the skeleton of a young woman, nicknamed "Christy Crystal Creek," was found in Missoula, Montana with two .32 caliber bullets in her skull.
 No clothing was located at the crime scene.
 Investigators believed this individual may have died sometime between 1983 and early 1985.
 She stood between 1.47 and 1.57 m, weighing between 90 and 110 lb.
 Examination indicated that she had a history of smoking and had many fillings as well as two root canals.
 She also had a type of oral surgery which is distinct to Asia's dental techniques, involving the screwing of a dental post into the tooth.
 Along with other physical characteristics, it was previously thought she was possibly of Asian descent.
 It is possible that serial killer and rapist Wayne Nance was responsible for her murder; due to his death in 1986, he was never tried or convicted of any murder.
 Two other victims believed to have been killed by Nance are "Debbie Deer Creek" and "Betty Beavertail," later identified as Marcella Bachmann and Devonna Nelson, respectively.
 He also may have committed the murders of two others prior to the Jane Doe discoveries.

 Lucas was identified in May 2021 with assistance from Othram.
 She was last seen in Idaho in 1983 and was originally from Spokane, Washington.